Skip to main content

 Waterfront walking

-Darwin is a unique tropical city famous for its beautiful sunsets, spectacular natural scenery, cosmopolitan markets, vibrant multiculturalism, Indigenous culture, fascinating history and engagement with Asia.
+Darwin is a unique tropical city famous for its beautiful sunsets, spectacular natural scenery, cosmopolitan markets, vibrant multiculturalism, Indigenous culture, fascinating history and its proximity to and engagement with Asia.

-Located in the Northern Territory, Darwin is Australia’s northernmost capital city within close proximity to Asia.
+Located in the Northern Territory, Darwin is Australia’s northernmost capital city with many direct travel routes to Asia.
 In fact, Darwin is just a few hours away from most capital cities in South East Asia and just six hours from southern China.

 Want to know more about the Darwin community?
 Watch Sunny's video.